The Transactions page helps you:

 application_namein a client connection string, it appears as

-To filter transactions by the node on which the transaction ran, select Node and chose one or more nodes.
+To filter by the nodes on which the transaction ran, click the Node field and select one or more checkboxes.

 Statistics aggregation is controlled by the